JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/elemental/murder-comet-bam.md

 ## Traits

 ***Explode.*** When the comet drops to 0 hit points, it explodes in a 20-foot-radius sphere centered on itself.
-Each creature in the sphere must make a DC 16 Dexterity saving throw, taking 28 (`8d6`) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in the sphere must make a DC 16 Dexterity saving throw, taking `dice: 8d6|avg` (`8d6`) fire damage on a failed save, or half as much damage on a successful one.

 ***Flyby.*** The comet doesn't provoke opportunity attacks when it flies out of an enemy's reach.